jozefsumaj/cy-todo-productboard/README.md

 Feel free to get creative and come up with something cool beyond what's defined by the assignment if you want to impress us (we're sure you will! 🚀)

+Bonus points if you can configure the tests to run on a CI provider of your choice.

 ## Prerequisites